frankheat/offsecnotes/content/web/vulnerabilities/jwt/index.md

 4. Finally, click on Attack -> Embedded JWK. (you can do it manually but pay attention to match `kid`) .

 {{< hint style=notes >}}
-**Note**: you can also perform this attack manually by adding the `jwk` header yourself.
+You can also perform this attack manually by adding the `jwk` header yourself.
 So test it even if the token doesn't have `jwk` header.
 {{< /hint >}}

 ### Injecting self-signed JWTs via jku